Mr0din/intraday_yolo/README.md

 the learning here is how crucial is to determine a stoploos is.
 So as next step i will try to createa model that will only predict the stoploss i saw that if the stop loss was adjusted correctly i was gaining about 2 percent profit in the model

+ps: unfortunaltey the trained model is 54 mb (yolo small) so i am not able to upload it here, et me try and find a place for it, will update!